BeN-ClevelanD/Quantifying-Language-Identity-and-Similarity-Using-Trigrams-and-Subword-Overlap/README.md

 ---

-Once everything is set up, you're good to run: python main.py
+Once everything is set up, you're good to run (once data has been obtained via request): python main.py

 All results and visualisations will be generated automatically.